A historic pub interior of national importance

 Listed Status: Not listed12 Highbury Street

-This pub is quite a rare beast - a small unspoiled urban community local from the inter-war period, in this case 1938.
-The corridor (on the left) retains the original off-sales-cum-drinking lobby with a bell push and glazed screen to the servery.
-Front right is the gloriously basic public bar, still with its original bar counter (with distinctive Moderne-style frontage), bar back and fixed seating.
+This pub, with a strong real ale offering, is quite a rare beast – a small unspoilt urban community local dating from the inter-war period, in this case 1938 (another example is the Vine, Wednesfield).
+The corridor (on the left) retains the original off-sales-cum-drinking lobby with a bell-push and glazed screen to the servery.
+At the front on the right is the basic public bar, which retains the original bar counter (with distinctive Moderne-style frontage), bar-back and fixed seating.
 Note the Second World War memorial on the wall by the door, one of just 60 such memorials in pubs.
-At the back is a smoke room with original seating and a hatch to the servery.
+At the back of the pub is a smoke room with original seating and a hatch to the servery.
 The fireplace is a Victorian-style replacement, sadly inappropriate for a 1930s pub.

 Situated in a small terrace, the Hand & Heart is a small, purpose-rebuilt public house dating from 1938.
 Of two storeys in plain brick, with a flat roof it was built for Warwick & Richardson’s Brewery of Newark and is essentially intact and unaltered.